-The following discusses our executive compensation program for our 2019 named executive officers ("NEOs").
+The following discusses our executive compensation program for our 2020 named executive officers ("NEOs").
 As an "emerging growth company" as defined in the JOBS Act, we are not required to include a Compensation Discussion and Analysis section and have elected to comply with the scaled disclosure requirements applicable to emerging growth companies.
 In addition, as an emerging growth company, we are not required to hold an advisory vote to approve the compensation of our NEOs, or "say-on-pay" vote.

-Our Compensation Committee, the members of which are appointed by our Board, is responsible for establishing, implementing and monitoring our compensation philosophy and objectives.
+Our Compensation Committee, the members of which are appointed by our Board, is responsible for establishing, implementing, and monitoring our compensation philosophy and objectives.
 We seek to ensure that the total compensation paid to our executive officers is reasonable and competitive.
 Compensation of our executives is structured around the achievement of individual performance and near-term corporate targets as well as long-term business objectives.

-Our NEOs for fiscal year 2019 and their positions with the Company were as follows:
+Our NEOs for fiscal year 2020 and their positions with the Company were as follows:

-- Keith R. Leonard, Jr., Chairman and former Chief Executive Officer; - · Nathaniel E. David, Ph.D., President; and - Robert C. Goeltz II, Chief Financial Officer.
+- Anirvan Ghosh, Ph.D., Chief Executive Officer; - Keith R. Leonard Jr., Chairman and former Chief Executive Officer; - Lynne Sullivan, Chief Financial Officer and Head of Corporate Development; and - Jamie Dananberg, M.D., Chief Medical Officer.

-Mr. Leonard stepped down as our Chief Executive Officer effective March 30, 2020, at which time Anirvan Ghosh was appointed our Chief Executive Officer.
+Mr. Leonard stepped down as our Chief Executive Officer effective March 30, 2020, at which time Dr. Ghosh was appointed our Chief Executive Officer.
 Mr. Leonard continues to serve as our Chairman.
+Ms. Sullivan was appointed our interim Chief Financial Officer effective August 1, 2020, our Chief Financial Officer effective September 1, 2020, and our Head of Corporate Development effective January 29, 2021.

-2019 Summary Compensation Table
+2020 Summary Compensation Table